-A hearty bolognese is one of my favourite meals – it’s comfort food at its best, especially in the middle of chilly Auckland winter.
-Although bolognese is traditionally made with mince meat, you can substitute with lentils for a rich and super flavourful vegetarian/vegan alternative.
+A hearty bolognese is one of my favourite meals – it’s comfort food at its best.
+Although bolognese is traditionally made with mince meat, you can completely substitute this with lentils for a rich and super flavourful vegetarian/vegan alternative.

-Lentils work brilliantly in a bolognese sauce from both a nutritional and culinary perspective.
-Nutritionally, they're high in protein and serve as a great plant-based (and super cheap) substitute for mince.
-They're also packed with dietary fibre, which together with the protein helps make this a really filling and satisfying meal.
-From a culinary aspect they're perfectly textured to bulk out the sauce and provide that lovely rich heartiness of bolognese, and they take upon flavours really well too.
+Lentils work BRILLIANTLY in a bolognese sauce from both a nutritional and culinary perspective.
+Nutritionally, they're rich in the nutrient protein and so serve as a great plant-based (and super cheap) substitute for protein-rich mince.
+They're also packed with dietary fibre, which together with the protein, make for a really filling and satisfying meal.
+From a culinary aspect they're perfectly textured to bulk out the sauce, provide that lovely rich heartiness of bolognese we love, and they take upon flavours really well.
 No matter whether you're vegan/vegetarian/omnivorus, you'll love this!

 1 brown onion, finely diced

 2 cloves garlic, finely diced

 2 handfuls of white button mushrooms, finely sliced

 2 tins of pureed tomatoes